mfgryan/smart_lights/README.md

-# smart_lights
+# Smart Lights

-code for phillips hue lights
+Code for phillips hue lights via the phillips hue api

+See the [hue api](https://www.developers.meethue.com) for more developer information.